GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 With Google Search now including Core Web Vitals as the foundation for evaluating [page experience](https://webmasters.googleblog.com/2020/05/evaluating-page-experience.html), it's important that these metrics are as available and actionable as possible.

 <figure class="w-figure">
-  {% Img src="image/admin/V00vjrHmwzljYo04f3d3.png", alt="Summary of Chrome and Search Tools that support the Core Web Vitals metrics", width="800", height="509" %}
+  {% Img src="image/admin/V00vjrHmwzljYo04f3d3.png", alt="Summary of Chrome and Search Tools that support the Core Web Vitals metrics", width="800", height="509", class="w-screenshot" %}
 </figure>

 {% Aside 'key-term' %}